LoaDy588/LabPi/README.md

 # LabPi
-measurement system for Raspberry Pi mostly uses Adafruit products to work
+measurement system for Raspberry Pi.
+Currently work in progress.